 Built within the 1760s, it was once upon a time used as a British-run prison in the Revolutionary War and for many other purposes since then.

-It’s probably worth spring for a guided tour when you’re here to help you get the full low-down on the history of Exchange and Provost and its place in the city.
+It’s probably worth springing for a guided tour when you’re here to help you get the full low-down on the history of Exchange and Provost and its place in the city.

 5.)
 Find out more about the city at Middleton Place